-Chart A.23 Advanced-economy risk-free real interest rates remain close to historical lows International ten-year real government bond yields(a)
+Chart A.23 Advanced-economy risk-free real interest rates remain close to historical lows International ten-year real government bond yields^(a)

-Sources: Boomberg Finance P and bain Calculations. (a) Zero-coupon bond yields derived using inflation swap rates.
+(a) Zero-coupon bond yields derived using inflation swap rates.
 US and euro-area real rates are defined relative to CPI and HICP inflation respectively.
+UK real rates are defined relative to CPI and HICP inflation respectively.
 UK real rates are defined relative to RPI inflation and are adjusted for the RPI-CPI wedge.
 While that wedge is likely to vary over time, a constant 1.3 percentage point adjustment is made as an estimate of the long-run wedge.
 See pages 34-35 of the February 2014 Inflation Report for more details.

-Chart A.24 At short horizons, implied volatility is historically low across a range of financial markets Dispersion in implied volatilities in foreign exchange, interest rate and equity markets(a)(b)
+Chart A.24 At short horizons, implied volatility is historically low across a range of financial markets Dispersion in implied volatilities in foreign exchange, interest rate and equity markets^{(a)(b)}

-US\$/£ US\$/€ FTSE 100 S&P 500 UK rates US rates Sources: Barclays Live, BBA, Bloomberg Finance LP, Chicago Mercantile Exchange, NYSE ICE and Bank calculations.
+USS/E USS/€ FTSE 100 S&P 500 UK rates US rates Sources: Barclays Live, BBA, Bloomberg Finance LP, Chicago Mercantile Exchange, NYSE ICE and Bank calculations.